yugabyte/bank-of-anthos/DEMO.md

     eval $(minikube -p minikube docker-env -u)
     ```

-1. XXX Install the JWT token as specified in the BofA README.
+1. Ensure a firewall rule exists for the websocket to reach TCP port <b>8181</b> of the GKE cluster nodes.
+The "[target tags](https://stackoverflow.com/questions/60744761/adding-firewall-rule-for-gke-nodes)" of the firewall rule must match the network tag of the VMs running the k8s cluster nodes.
+To find the target tag for the firewall rule in GCP, navigate to Kubernetes Engine -> Clusters -> click on your cluster -> Nodes tab -> click any node -> Details tab -> click VM Instance -> scroll down to Network Tags.
+It will look something like "gke-mycluster-9894ac0e-node".

+1. If using Open Source YugabyteDB:

+    Ensure your [helm charts](https://docs.yugabyte.com/latest/quick-start/install/kubernetes/) are up to date so you can run YugabyteDB in minikube.

     ```
-    kubectl apply -f ./extras/jwt/jwt-secret.yaml
+    helm repo update

     ```

+    Create two YugabyteDB clusters in different namespaces.
+Give them a minute or two to start up.

+    ```
+    for namespace in yb-east yb-west
+    do
+    helm install $namespace yugabytedb/yugabyte \
+    --set resource.master.requests.cpu=0.5,resource.master.requests.memory=0.5Gi,\
+    resource.tserver.requests.cpu=0.5,resource.tserver.requests.memory=0.5Gi,\
+    replicas.master=1,replicas.tserver=1,enableLoadBalancer=False \
+    --create-namespace --namespace $namespace
+    done

+    ```

-1. Edit the postgres URIs in accounts-db.yaml and ledger-db.yaml with appropriate hostname, port, username, and password.
+1. If _not_ using Open Source YugabyteDB, you will need to install your enterprise cluster and edit the postgres URIs in accounts-db.yaml and ledger-db.yaml with appropriate hostname, port, username, and password.
 The jdbc URL as well as the POSTGRES_* environment variables matter.

     Important notes:
     * You _must_ have a database password; empty passwords are not permitted.